-As I waited at the door, I could not stop thinking about what I had read in the middle of the night; “This is what I get for snooping,” I thought to myself.
+As I wait at the door, I cannot stop thinking about what I had read on one of my student’s social media posts in the middle of the night; “This is what I get for snooping,” I think to myself.

-Today’s date is Thursday, March 19th, 2020.
 The day ahead promises to be anything but normal.
-Our entire staff has been told to pack up our classes and prepare to educate students “remotely” for a bit.
-No one really knows exactly what that means yet.
+Our entire staff was told to pack up our classes and prepare to educate students “remotely” for a bit.
+No one really knew exactly what that meant yet.

-All the real teachers are in line at the copy machine preparing packets to send home with their students while I stand in the eerily quiet cafeteria waiting for the kids to arrive.
-Principal Sam just finished telling me that since I had no “real curriculum” to cover that it was going to be my job to “babysit” today; so that my colleagues could scramble to send sufficient work home.
+All the real teachers were in line at the copy machine preparing packets to send home with their students while I stood in the quiet cafeteria waiting for the kids to arrive.
+Principal Sam had just finished telling me that since I had no “real curriculum” to cover that it was going to be my job to “babysit” for the day; “…so that the other teachers can scramble to send sufficient work home with the students.”

-The neon light overhead was still flickering on when I heard the students begin to come in from outside- I know high school kids are supposed to be moody, but do they look extra miserable today; Or is it just me?
+The lights overhead were still flickering on as I began to see the students come in from outside.
+You can expect high school kids to be moody, but on this day, they appeared a little extra miserable.

 “Good morning Lauryn!”
-I said, in the most cheerful voice that I could muster this early in the day.
+I said; in the most cheerful voice that I could muster so early in the day.

 “F*** you,” she said back, walking past me.

-Everyone already heard the news; SCHOOLS ARE CLOSING FRIDAY (tomorrow).
-This virus was spreading, and for safety reasons schools across the state, across the country, across the world, were closing to prevent a spike in cases.
-Of course, students had questions for me, but it seemed that many of them had more information than I did as they all stared into their phones for more breaking news.
+Everyone had already heard the news: SCHOOLS ARE CLOSING FRIDAY (tomorrow).
+This virus was spreading, and for safety reasons schools across the state, across the country, across the world, were closing to prevent a spike in cases: An attempt to “Flatten the curve,” they were calling it.

-While you may think I was offended by Lauryn’s response to me as she walked in, nothing could be further from the truth.
-This girl, Mama, was probably the only person at this school that made me feel welcome.
+While you may think that I was offended by Lauryn’s response to me as she walked in, nothing could be further from the truth.
+This girl, Mama, was probably the only person at this school that made me feel welcome here.

-I only started here at the end of January; less than two months ago, and it did not take me long to realize that I did not have many fans in the building….
+I had only started working at the school in January; less than two months prior, and let’s just say that it did not take me long to realize that I did not have many fans in the building….

 “So, you’re this new E.I. teacher we’ve been given?”
-Mr. Henry said to me; he taught math.
+Mr. Henry had said to me; he taught math.
 The school did not have many teachers.
-This being the only male, I secretly held out hope that we would be friends.
+This being one of the only males, I had secretly hoped he and I would become friends.
 “Your name is Jose, right??”
+He asked me, while busily writing out objectives on his white board that day.
 Without any time to respond he threw in a third question that seemed to just float into his head and fall out of his mouth without much consideration, “I thought you’d be Spanish???”

-Not really knowing what question to answer first, I spit out the simplest response I could and remember politely shaking his hand, “Yes, I’m J, nice to meet you.”
+Not really knowing what question to answer first, I remember spitting out the simplest response I could, “Yes, I’m J, nice to meet you.”

 Honestly, his assumption about me being Spanish was not that out of the ordinary as I had been dealing with it my entire life.
-The truth is, I’m as white as the snow in my hometown of Buffalo, New York.
-But my name, Jose Julian, suggests differently.
+The truth is, I am very much Caucasian, but my name, Jose Julian, suggests differently.

-Growing up many people read my name and figured I was Spanish; or Puerto-Rican; or whatever, before meeting me face to face.
+Growing up, many people read my name and figured I was Spanish; or Puerto-Rican; or whatever, before meeting me face to face.
 This caused many awkward moments throughout the years.
-The name was actually Portuguese, and is one of the two major decisions my mother made for me as an infant that made my life a little bit more uncomfortable than it had to be.
+The name was actually Portuguese and was one of the two major decisions my mother made for me as an infant that made my life a little bit more uncomfortable than it had to be.

 “Like just the letter J?”
 Mr. Henry had responded.

-“Yes, I’ve been called that ever since I was a kid,” I said back.
+“Yes, I’ve been called that ever since I was a kid,” I said.

-“Wow, I though only celebrities could pull that off…you’re not a celebrity, are you?” asked Mr. Henry sarcastically.
+“Wow, I thought only celebrities could pull that off…you’re not a celebrity, are you?” asked Mr. Henry sarcastically…

 That was my introduction to Mr. Henry when I first started here.
-His condescending tone pretty much squashed any illusions that I had of us becoming friends.
+His condescending tone pretty much squashed any illusions that I had of us becoming good friends.
 He and the rest of the staff at the school rarely talked to me except to say, “Good morning” and “Have a good night.”
 A common courtesy, but definitely not a conversation starter.
-While being ignored made me feel isolated, I observed that none of the other teachers really talked to each other much either; which strangely gave me some hope—maybe it’s not just me?
+While being ignored made me feel alone, I observed that none of the other teachers really talked to each other that much either: Which strangely gave me some hope—maybe it’s not just me?

 But, for some reason Lauryn (Mama) liked me, which helped a lot with the other students at the school.

-It is not professional to snoop on students using social media, so how would I get her to tell me what she meant by this post?
+It is not professional to snoop on students via social media, so how was I going to get her to tell me what she meant by this post?

 Shuffling through the cards, I quickly found the one that I was in search of.
 Flipping it over, I wrote a message on the back.
 When I was done, I yelled out to Nel, “Nel, come here for a second.”

-Showing Nel the card, I let him read the quote as well as what I wrote on the back.
-He smiled slightly.
+Showing Nel the card, I let him read the quote, as well as what I wrote on the back.
+Looking at me, he smirked.